 The course engages students in a discussion of the analytical strength and practical applicability of current International Relations and Strategic Studies theories and concepts.
 It combines what the students learnt during the Security and Diplomacy programme with negotiations techniques to prepare them for a role-playing simulation centered on international responses to a fictitious crisis brought about by the Iranian nuclear ambition.
 The first part of the course discusses a constructivist interpretations of international relations (both the subject and the academic discipline), and invites students to consider their own pre-conceptions of war and armed conflict.
 During the second part of the course students prepare for the simulation, simulate the crisis, and analyse the simulation processes and outcome.

-The workshop consists of full-day security field trips to Israel's various borders and military, air force and naval installations. the tours are guided by a colonel in the Israeli army (Ret.) and a senior military correspondent.
-The workshop also includes a visit to Israel’s foreign ministry and meetings with ambassadors to Israel, moderated by the former director general of the Israeli ministry of foreign affairs.
+The workshop consists of full day security field trips to Israel's various borders and military air force and naval installations.
+The tours are guided by a retired colonel in the Israeli army.
+Meetings with senior military and diplomatic correspondents.
+The workshop also includes a visit to Israel’s foreign ministry and meetings with ambassadors to Israel, moderated by the advisor to Israel's National Security Council.

 Israel's survival in a highly hostile and volatile region constitutes a unique chapter in the history of strategic responses to national security challenges.
 What was the role played in this survival by a coherent defense doctrine?
 And what does this teach us about defense doctrines in general?
 Using historical and hermeneutical approaches, the course proceeds from an examination of Israel's predicament to an analysis of the remarkable vision and foresight of Israel's first prime minister and defense minister David Ben Gurion.
 The conceptual framework he devised – which culminated in the sweeping success of the Six Day War – will be studied against the background of Cold War realities.
 We shall then examine the current challenges to Israel's vintage 1953 strategic doctrine, which call for dramatic adjustments to a very different world.